BenjaminBurton/BenjaminBurton/README.md

 <a href="https://www.linkedin.com/in/benjaminlburton/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I'm a self-taught Cloud DevOps Engineer building a homelab and hands-on projects to master Linux, DevContainers, AWS, and Python.
+I'm a self-taught Cloud DevOps Engineer building a homelab and hands-on projects for mastery of Linux, DevContainers, AWS, and Python.

 I share my journey and projects here as I work towards becoming a Cloud DevOps Engineer.